AMWA-TV/is-14/docs/IS-04 interactions.md

 When this API is used alongside IS-04 in a deployment, the IS-04 APIs SHOULD operate at version 1.1 or greater in order to ensure full interoperability.

 ## Discovery

-The Configuration API MUST be advertised as a ‘control’ endpoint when publishing a compliant NMOS Device.
+Devices MUST advertise the Configuration API as a control endpoint when publishing a compliant NMOS Device.
-Control interfaces MUST use the URN `urn:x-nmos:control:configuration` to identify all Devices which implement the Configuration API, and the URLs required to access them.
+Control endpoints MUST use the URN `urn:x-nmos:control:configuration` to identify all Devices which implement the Configuration API, and the URLs required to access them.
 For more details see [NMOS Device Control Types](https://specs.amwa.tv/nmos-parameter-registers/branches/main/device-control-types/).

-**Example 1**: The ‘controls’ attribute of the NMOS Device of a simple Node with a single Configuration API instance.
+**Example 1**: The `controls` attribute of the NMOS Device of a simple Node with a single Configuration API endpoint.

 ```json
 {